-At Virginia Vein Care, we use duplex ultrasound to diagnose vein disease.
-Ultrasound is non-invasive and painless, and allows us to examine the blood flow in your veins and determine the extent of any vein disease.
-We use this information to recommend an individualized treatment plan to help you get rid of varicose veins using the most effective, minimally invasive treatment options available.
+Duplex Ultrasound At Virginia Vein Care, we use duplex ultrasound to diagnose vein disease.
+Ultrasound is non-invasive and painless, and allows us to examine the blood flow in your veins to determine the extent of any vein disease.
+We use this information to recommend an individualized care plan to treat your varicose veins using the most effective, minimally invasive procedures available.

-We also treat venous ulcers, a condition that affects up to 1.8 million people in the U.S. Venous ulcers make up the singlemost chronic wound type treated in wound care centers.
-Treatments typically used in the past, centering on antibiotics, salves and compression therapy, often failed, or left patients vulnerable to a recurrence of the venous ulcer.
-But today, venous ulcers (which are caused by perforated veins) can often be treated more effectively using the VNUS Closure procedure described above.
+We also treat venous ulcers, a condition that affects up to 1.8 million people in the United States.
+Venous ulcers make up the single most chronic wound type treated in wound care centers.
+Treatments typically used in the past, centering on antibiotics, salves and compression therapy, often failed or left patients vulnerable to a recurrence of the venous ulcer.
+Today, venous ulcers (which are frequently associated with abnormal perforator veins) can be effectively treated more effectively using radiofrequency (the VNUS Closure procedure described above), laser or chemical ablation.
 Venous ulcers might be treated alone or in conjunction with other vein conditions.

 Closure® is a registered trademark of VNUS Medical Technologies, Inc. (San Jose, CA)